Coffee can taste as different as wine. So many things affect the taste:

 The first I will recommend you to get hold of is the roast degree.
 This makes a big difference to the taste.
 Often people only like one roast degree and really don’t like the others – and feel strongly about it.

-The two cups on the left is a medium roast.
-Actually to the light roast scene here in Northern Europe it is medium-dark.
-But in other parts of the world it would be considered light.
+On the left is a medium roast.
+But considered medium-dark to the light roast scene here in Northern Europe – and in other parts of the world considered light.
 There is no common definitions of roast degree.

 With permission from Jon Ferguson from USA.
 Follow him on Twitter at ADF2050